UTNuclearRoboticsPublic/EgoHands-Dataset/README.md

 ```

 ### Downloading the EgoHands Labelled Frames from Indiana University
 Go to [this link](http://vision.soic.indiana.edu/projects/egohands/) and download the "Labelled Data" Zip Archive (which should be around 1.3GB).
-Unzip this file and drag the \_LABELLEDSAMPLES\_ folder into the same folder where the files of this project are located.
+Unzip this file and drag the \_LABELLEDSAMPLES\_ folder into the same directory level as the rest of the code.

 Now, you should be good to go!